 Lutheran Church of South Sudan (LCSS)

 The Lutheran Church of South Sudan is currently living as refugees in several neighboring countries, with its headquarters in Gambela, Ethiopia.
 We support their seminary, nursing school, and women's programs.

 Financial support by giving to UALC Mission Fund, ualc.org/give.

 We are looking for medical professionals of all types for the next trip including doctors, nurses, pharmacists, physician assistants, and others.
 No specific trip dates have been selected for a mission trip.
 The earliest will be January 2022.
 Contact: Donna Locher

 Anyone struggling with life issues such as alcoholism, overeating, codependency, sexual brokenness, or financial problems can find help here.
 Celebrate Recovery is a Christian, 12-step program dealing with all sorts of hurts, habits and hang-ups.
-Meets Thursdays, 7:00-8:30 pm at Lytham Road.
+Meets Thursdays, 7:00-8:30 pm at Mill Run.
 Ask more information through our confidential email: Celebrate Recovery.